coins-docs/xyz/docs/errors.md

 ### -1020 UNSUPPORTED_OPERATION

 * This operation is not supported.
+* How to resolve: Please create and use functional API key instead of using read-only API key.

 ### -1021 TIMESTAMP_OUT_OF_WINDOW

 * Timestamp for this request is outside of the recv window.
+* How to resolve: The request is valid if server timestamp <= (recvWindow + timestamp), refer to API doc "Timing Security" part.

 ### -1022 INVALID_SIGNATURE

 * Signature for this request is not valid.
+* How to resolve: Your signature is not valid, refer to API doc "SIGNED Endpoint Examples for POST /openapi/v1/order" part.

 ### -1023 BIND_IP_WHITE_LIST_FIRST

 * set ip white_list before use
+* How to resolve: You need to set up IP white list for your api key.

 ### -1024 MISS_HEADER_ERROR

 * Header '%s' is required.
+* How to resolve: Missing parameter in http header.

 ### -1025 INVALID_PARAMETER

 * Parameter '%s' is not valid.
+* How to resolve: The parameter passed is not valid.

 ### -1026 CREATE_LISTEN_KEY_RATE_LIMIT

 * Create listenKey rate limited(%s per hour), please try again next hour
+* How to resolve: Create listenKey request is breaking our rate limit.

 ### -1027 INVALID_ORG_ID

 * This api only support for coins.ph.
+* How to resolve: This api is not supported in coins.xyz.

 ## 11xx - Request issues

 ### -1103 UNKNOWN_PARAM